jonidaniel/nextjs-dashboard/README.md

 # Next.js Dashboard

-- A full stack financial dashboard app
+- A full stack financial dashboard app where

-  - Users have the ability to add, edit, and delete invoices
+  - users have the ability to add, edit, and delete invoices

-  - Consists of
+  - It consists of

     - public home and login pages
     - dashboard pages (invoices, customers) that are accessed via login